Bounds on the realizations of zero-nonzero patterns and sign conditions of polynomials restricted to varieties and applications: Abstract

-We prove upper bounds which are independent of the dimension of the ambient space, on the number of realizable zero-nonzero patterns as well as sign conditions (when the field of coefficients is ordered) of a finite set of polynomials $\mathcal{P}$ restricted to some algebraic subset $V$ of an affine or projective space.
-Our bounds depend on the number and the degrees of the polynomials in $\mathcal{P}$, as well as the degree of $V$ and the dimension of $V$, but are independent of the dimension of the space in which $V$ is embedded.
-This last feature of our bounds is useful in situations where the ambient dimension is much larger than $\dim V$.
+We obtain upper bounds, independent of the ambient dimension, for the number of realizable zero-nonzero patterns and (over ordered fields) sign conditions of a finite family of polynomials $\mathcal P$ restricted to an algebraic subset $V$ of affine or projective space.
+The bounds depend only on $\card(\mathcal P)$ and the degrees of the polynomials in $\mathcal P$, together with $\deg(V)$ and $\dim(V)$, and not on the dimension of the space in which $V$ is embedded.
+This feature is particularly useful when $V$ has small intrinsic dimension but is presented in a very high-dimensional ambient space.

-We give several applications of our results.
-We generalize existing results on bounding the $\eps$-entropy of real varieties, as well as lower bounds in terms of the number of connected components for testing membership in semi-algebraic sets using algebraic computation trees.
-Motivated by quantum complexity theory we introduce a notion of relative rank (additive as well as multiplicative) in finite dimensional vector spaces and algebras relative to a fixed algebraic subset in the vector space or algebra -- which generalizes the classical definition of ranks of tensors.
-We prove a very general lower bound on the maximum relative rank of finite subsets relative to algebraic subsets of bounded degree and dimension which is independent of the dimension of the vector space or algebra.
-We show how our lower bound implies a quantum analog of a classical lower bound result of Shannon for Boolean circuits -- that almost all Boolean functions require (classical) circuits of size at least $\Omega(2^n/n)$ even in the presence of a quantum oracle given by an algebraic subset of fixed degree and dimension.
+We describe several applications.
+First, we extend existing results on bounding the $\varepsilon$-entropy of real algebraic varieties.
+Second, we derive lower bounds (in terms of the number of connected components) for membership testing in semi-algebraic sets in the algebraic computation tree model.
+Finally, motivated by quantum complexity theory, we introduce additive and multiplicative notions of \emph{relative rank} in finite-dimensional vector spaces and algebras with respect to a fixed algebraic subset, generalizing the classical notion of tensor rank.
+We prove a general lower bound on the maximum relative rank of finite subsets with respect to algebraic sets of bounded degree and dimension that is again independent of the ambient dimension.
+As an illustration, we obtain a quantum analogue of Shannon's classical lower bound: almost all Boolean functions require classical circuits of size $\Omega(2^n/n)$, even in the presence of a quantum oracle specified by an algebraic subset of fixed degree and dimension.

 \subjclass[2000]{Primary 68Q12; Secondary 14P10, 81P68} \keywords{Sign conditions, zero-nonzero patterns, Betti numbers, semi-algebraic sets, ranks, quantum circuits}